 In Dwyer’s version it is the Queen’s Mountain, rather than the King’s, that dominates the scene.
 Dwyer has cast herself as the matriarch atop this handmade peak, peering down from a panoptic height.
 Emerging from the mountain ‘skirt’ a daughter is birthed.
 Wriggling out from under, she emerges to occupy the white circle painted into the black square.
 To further emphasise the shape the daughter assembles odd items.
 She moves around the circle touching, shifting, nodding or kicking the various objects to enclose the henge for the duration of the performance.
 Coloured boulders, illuminated like Lamps, a small wooden IOU sculpture, silver steel objects, plump bob – materials common to Dwyer’s sculptural practice, are enlisted.
 Because some of the material is skittish the ring is apt to break easily.
 As the daughter navigates the zone with increasingly energised free movement air is shoved around, loosening the protective shape.
 A bell gong sounds, a techno drum beats.

-Skyring references a song written by Michael Nesmith of sixties pop group, The Monkeys – Circle Sky.
+Skyring references a song written by Michael Nesmith of sixties pop group, The Monkees – Circle Sky.
 Sitting inside a tree costume David sings the lyrics – which rotate around the phrase … and it looks like we made it once again.
 The life cycle continues.
 The creative momentum recirculates.
 Balance, while precarious, is maintained.

 The Who’s electrified rendition of Greig’s In the Hall of The Mountain King blares out.
 The daughter dons a motorcycle helmet and does a dans macabre.
 The matriarch throws down pearls of wisdom, in the form of potatoes, which are collected like treasure by the daughter who stuffs them into her second skin, to transform her shape, so that she might become troll – a changeling being possessed of special powers and disruptive behaviours – who will continue the circle of Scandinavian lore.
 As Grieg’s own lyrics announce – Madness reigns In the Hall of the Mountain King.
 Oh yeah.